ryantd/veloce/README.md

-# Enscale (WIP)
+# Enscale
 ## About
-Enscale is an `instant distributed computing` toolbox based on the Ray stack and ML/DL frameworks, which is scalable, efficient, and easy-to-use.
+**Enscale** is an `instant distributed computing` toolbox based on the Ray stack and ML/DL frameworks, which is scalable, efficient, and easy-to-use.
 It accelerates the development of any ML/DL training workload, on any cloud or local, at any number of workloads.

 ## Goals
-- Launch any ML/DL workloads **instantly** locally or to any cloud
+- Launch any interactive ML/DL workloads **instantly** on your laptop or to any cloud
 - **Scale** your own single-machine neural network modules to a native **distributed** manner
 - Apply **heterogeneous** architecture
 - **Data scientist-friendly** API